GH Summer Scholarship

 How to Determine What GH Project is Right for You

-All students who apply for GH Summer Scholarship, must complete “Part 1: The Big Picture,” the first of three parts of the Practitioner’s Guide to Global Health course.
-This course prepares students and trainees to safely and effectively participate in global health learning experiences.
-In Part 1, you will learn how to determine what type of global health learning experience is right for you and how to logistically set one up.
-All parts are free-of-charge and generate a Credly badge upon successful completion.
+It is highly recommended that all students who apply for the GH Summer Scholarship complete “Part 1: The Big Picture” of the Practitioner’s Guide to Global Health, a course that prepares students to safely and effectively participate in global health experiences.
+In Part 1 you will learn how to determine what type of global health learning experience is right for you and how to set one up.
+The Practitioner’s Guide to Global Health is a Blackboard course for which you must be enrolled to complete the material.
+Email Ana Gregory to obtain access.

 Links to Begin Your Search for a Project/Program